pheianox/jbcn/README.md

 <hr>

 ### Using with React
-You can use JBCN with React to create customizable components.
+You can use jbcn with React to create customizable components.

 In this example we create a dynamic component which takes a couple of predefined class names as a prop as well as extra class names.
 Any extra class name will be added if it's being passed as a prop.
 That makes our component way poweful.